-5.4.6.8 Program Guidelines for Residential Buyout or Acquisition Activities (Only):
+4.4.4.8 Program Guidelines for Residential Buyout or Acquisition Activities (Only):

 Each subrecipient will develop guidelines in accordance with CDBG-MIT requirements and regulations to set maximum assistance amounts, target area locations, Disaster Risk Reduction Area, and additional eligibility requirements.
 Guidelines must be posted for public comment before use.
 The GLO must approve all guidelines.
 Subrecipients are required to develop and follow a RARAP.
 Subrecipients may adopt program guidelines used for the Local Buyout and Acquisition Program administered under the State of Texas Plan for Disaster Recovery: Hurricane Harvey for \$5.676 billion in CDBG-DR funding.
-With respect to the buyout of properties, an "intended, planned, or designated project area," as referenced at 49 CFR 24.10l(b)(l)(ii), shall be an area for which a clearly defined end use has been determined at the time that the property is acquired, in which all or substantially all of the properties within the area must be acquired within an established time period as determined by the grantee or acquiring entity for the project to move forward.
+With respect to the buyout of properties, an "intended, planned, or designated project area," as referenced at 49 CFR 24.101(b)(1)(ii), shall be an area for which a clearly defined end use has been determined at the time that the property is acquired, in which all or substantially all of the properties within the area must be acquired within an established time period as determined by the grantee or acquiring entity for the project to move forward.

-To conduct a buyout or an acquisition, the subrecipient must establish criteria in its policies and procedures to designate the area subject to the buyout, pursuant to the following requirements.
+To conduct a buyout in a Disaster Risk Reduction Area, the subrecipient must establish criteria in its policies and procedures to designate the area subject to the buyout, pursuant to the following requirements:

 - i.
 The hazard must have been caused or exacerbated by the Presidentially declared disaster for which the grantee received its CDBG-MIT allocation; - ii.
 The hazard must be a predictable environmental threat to the safety and well-being of program beneficiaries, as evidenced by the best available data (e.g., FEMA RL Data) and science; - iii.
 The Disaster Risk Reduction Area must be clearly delineated so that HUD and the public may easily determine which properties are located within the designated area.
-The distinction between buyouts and other types of acquisitions is important, because subrecipient may only redevelop an acquired property if the property is not acquired through a buyout program (i.e., the purpose of acquisition was something other than risk reduction); and iv.
-In carrying out acquisition activities, subrecipient must ensure they are in compliance with their long-term redevelopment plans and hazard mitigation plans.

-- i.
-Meets the definition of mitigation activities; - Addresses the current and future risks identified; Mitigation related to Hurricanes, Tropical Storms and Tropical Depressions, and Severe Coastal and Riverine Flooding; - iii.
+The distinction between buyouts and other types of acquisitions is important, because subrecipient may only redevelop an acquired property if the property is not acquired through a buyout program (i.e., the purpose of acquisition was something other than risk reduction); and - iv.
+In carrying out acquisition activities, subrecipient must ensure they are in compliance with their long-term redevelopment plans. - 4.4.4.9 Project Eligibility: - i.
+Meets the definition of mitigation activities; - ii.
+Addresses the current and future risks identified; Mitigation related to Hurricanes, Tropical Storms and Tropical Depressions, and Severe Coastal and Riverine Flooding; - iii.
 Meets the definition of a CDBG-eligible activity under title I of HCDA or otherwise pursuant to a waiver or alternative requirement; - iv.
 Meets a CDBG national objective; - v.
 Includes a plan for the long-term funding and management of the operations and maintenance of the project; and - vi.
-Cost verification controls must be in place to assure that construction costs are reasonable and consistent with market costs at the time and place of construction.

-UNM, LMI, low/mod buyout (LMB), and low/mod incentive; at least fifty (50) percent of Regional Mitigation Program funds must benefit LMI persons.
+Cost verification controls must be in place to assure that construction costs are reasonable and consistent with market costs at the time and place of construction. - 4.4.4.10 National Objectives: UNM, LMI, low/mod buyout (LMB), and low/mod incentive; at least fifty (50) percent of Regional Mitigation Program funds must benefit LMI persons. - 4.4.4.11 AFFH Review: